Reflections on From Inactivity to Independence

 Strengths-based approaches: What people can do

-A central theme throughout the report is how activity was framed around abilities, not deficits.
+A central theme throughout the paper is how activity was framed around abilities, not deficits.
 Instead of measuring people against standardised physical targets, practitioners asked:

 “What can we do, as opposed to what can’t we do?”